partcoffee/partcoffee.github.io/about.md

 My name is Magnus Skare.
 I was born and raised in Northern Norway, and I'm currently working and stuyding in Winchester, UK.
 I'm a designer of sorts, but I also enjoy the code that goes behind it - so product/UX designer sounds about right.

-This website is where I share thoughts, ideas, ongoing project and work.
+This website is where I share thoughts, ideas, ongoing projects and work.
 Consider it a playground.

 <img class="cover" src="../img/assets/story.jpg" alt="Img">

 Workflow
 -

 For web, I'm a fan of a simple sketch followed by development.
-I like to keep up on new web trends, but I prefer to not be dictated by them.
+I like to keep up on new web trends, but I prefer not to be dictated by them.

 As for development, I stick to a few powerful tools: